top of page

 Based on:

-Research, experience, logic, common sense, philosophy, human evolution, and the loss of faith in the current healthcare system.
+Research, experience, logic, common sense, philosophy, human evolution, and the loss of faith in the current healthcare and food system.

 Type: